-Stockholders are requested to approve the adoption of an amendment to our LTIP to increase the number of shares reserved for issuance by 1,000,000 shares of common stock and to approve the modification of annual grant limits.
-The LTIP, as amended to give effect to the amendment described in this Proposal 2, is attached to this proxy statement as Annex A. Our LTIP was last amended in May 2015 to increase the number of shares available thereunder.
+Stockholders are requested to approve the adoption of an amendment to our LTIP to increase the number of shares reserved for issuance by 2,000,000 shares of common stock increase the number of incentive stock options that can be granted under the LTIP to 2,900,000.
+The LTIP, as amended to give effect to the amendment described in this Proposal 2, is attached to this proxy statement as Annex A. Our LTIP was last amended in May 2016 to increase by 1,000,000 the number of shares available thereunder and to change certain individual grant limits thereunder.